Khaleel-S/ai-tools-directory/README.md

 Method 2: Web Scraping (Alternative - Not Used)

-# Generated: tools.json → lib/data.ts
+# Generated: → lib/data.ts
-AI Prompts Used (see below)
+dara.ts -> Serves as json file where the data is written in the form of key-value pairs.

 🛠 Tech Stack
 Frontend: Next.js 16.0.5 (App Router) + TypeScript